• Skip to primary navigation

 Homemade mango dog treats in a stack.

-• Egg – Binds the dough and adds protein.
+• Egg – Binds everything together and adds a boost of protein.

 Mango dog treats ingredients on a marble surface.